dekart-xyz/dekart/install/docker/README.md

 # Dekart Docker image

 Dekart is an open-source data visualization and analytical tool for large scale geo-spacial data.
-Dekart is based on Kepler.gl visualization and supports BigQuery as a data source.
+Dekart is based on Kepler.gl visualization and supports BigQuery and AWS Athena as a data source.

 [Home Page](https://dekart.xyz?ref=dokerhub) | [GitHub](https://github.com/dekart/dekart?ref=dokerhub)

 ## Features

-Visualize Data from BigQuery on a Kepler.gl map and share it with your team:
+Visualize Data from BigQuery and AWS Athena on a Kepler.gl map and share it with your team:

 * Beautiful, large Scale Map Visualizations using only SQL
 * Can visualize up to 1 million rows
 * Easy to save map and share link with your team
-* Easy to install/deploy on Google Cloud
+* Supports deployment to Google Cloud and AWS

 ## Requirements

-* Google Cloud Project
+* Google Cloud or AWS
-* BigQuery API Enabled
+* BigQuery API Enabled or AWS Athena Workspace
+* Google CLoud Storage or AWS S3 bucket
 * PostgreSQL (for example Cloud SQL)
 * Service account credentials with access to all above
 * Mapbox Token

 ## Running docker

+With BigQuery configuration

 ```bash
 docker run \